-People with asthma, mold allergies, chronic lung illnesses, or those who have compromised immune systems may have more severe reactions.
+People with asthma, mold allergies, chronic lung illnesses or people who have compromised immune systems may have more severe reactions.

 Although rare, it is possible to contract a respiratory fungal infection—where fungus grows on or in body tissue.
 Get medical attention for diagnosis and treatment of a fungal infection.

 How a person might react to mold depends on several factors including the type of mold, the amount of mold present, the length and number of times a person is exposed, family history, and overall health status.
-Consult your health care provider with personal health concerns or questions.
+Consult your health care provider with health concerns or questions.

 Usually, a contractor is not needed for a small mold problem of less than 10 square feet.
 For more than 100 square feet, you will probably want to hire a contractor.
 For areas between 10 and 100 square feet, use your judgment to decide.

 There are no federal or Vermont certifications or licenses for mold remediation or testing.
 General contractors and home inspectors often can identify mold and moisture problems and suggest solutions.
 General contractors may also be able to fix the conditions that are causing the mold growth.

 If your home has been flooded, see the Flood Clean-Up Guide or check out videos on what to do if your home has been flooded.

 If you are a tenant or employee, talk with your landlord or employer about mold problems.
 If the problem is serious and conditions persist, tenants can call their town health officer, and employees can call the Vermont Occupational Safety and Health Administration (VOSHA).